aws/aws-cdk/packages/aws-cdk-docs/src/cloudformation.rst

       template: JSON.parse(readFileSync('my-template.json').toString())
    })

-Then to access an attibute of the resource, such as the bucket's ARN:
+Then to access an attribute of the resource, such as the bucket's ARN:

 .. code-block:: js

-   const bucketArn = new FnGetAtt('mybucket', 'Arn');
+   const bucketArn = new FnGetAtt('S3Bucket', 'Arn');

 .. _creating_l1_constructs: